mpawlik/guacamole-auth-openid-legacy-hmac/README.md

-# guacamole-auth-openid-legacy
+# guacamole-auth-openid-legacy-hmac
-Guacamole openid plugin, for openid 1.0/2.0
+Guacamole openid plugin, for openid 1.0/2.0, with support for session specification through hmac

 ## Usage
 Place me in extensions directory of guacamole.